 - Do not attempt an intervention.
 Intervening at this point may trigger physical acting out behavior and jeopardize your safety and the safety of others around you.

-- After the situation has been resolved, notify the Dean of Students office at 8-8840 so that follow up can be initiated
+- After the situation has been resolved, notify the Dean of Students office at 8-8840 from a campus phone so that follow up can be initiated

 These verbal intervention tips may help you: